-Cooking Light‘s Reboot Your Microbiome With Our 3-Day Gut Health Makeover cites a study that suggests ‘eating a high-fiber, plants-only diet positively shifted people’s microbiome makeup in just 24 hours, compared with eating a meat- and cheese-heavy diet—suggesting eating [a vegan diet] might be a better way of eating for gut health.’
+Cooking Light‘s Reboot Your Microbiome With Our 3-Day Gut Health Makeover cites a study that suggests ‘eating a high-fiber, plants-only diet positively shifted people’s microbiome makeup in just 24 hours, compared with eating a ‘meat- and cheese-heavy’ diet—suggesting eating [a vegan diet] might be a better way of eating for gut health.’
+This is a probiotic diet cleanse.

-They give you a shopping list (about $52 for one person, which is affordable).
-Some of the ingredients are reused during the 3-day cleanse (so you’re not wasting a whole tofu package just to use one ounce in a recipe).
-I ordered everything on Amazon Prime Now from Wholefoods.
-Amazon Prime Now is a free two-hour delivery of natural and organic products from Whole Foods Market in Los Angeles.
+They give you a gut health reboot shopping list (about $52 for one person, which is affordable).
+Some of the gut health food ingredients are reused during the 3-day cleanse (so you’re not wasting a whole tofu package just to use one ounce in a recipe).
+They are plant-based food.
+I ordered all the gut health cleanse food on Amazon Prime Now from Wholefoods.
+Amazon Prime Now is free two-hour delivery of natural and organic products from Whole Foods Market in Los Angeles.

 Click here for the Shopping list.